dalesgit/obsidian/notes/fathers.emma.emma-story.md

   Emma was a different story.
 Her mother was a little more confident in her ability to nurse.
 I now needed to pay even more attention to Lydia as Bridget was focused on her new-born.
 I felt an inner pressure to open my heart to Emma in compensation for the extra time I spent with Lydia.
 It was right and proper that Emma's mother be the primary care-giver at this point.

   And so it was that I began what I thought would be an innocent time of fathering and nurturing two little girls.
 They shared a bedroom then.
 Emma in a crib and Lydia in the "big girl" bed.
-At this time in my life I solidified my deepest intention to be the best father ever.
+I solidified my deepest intention to be the best father ever.
+I thought I knew deep within that

   My self-conception and determination in being able to quiet my child -- was challenged by Emma